-Matt Miller is a native Nebraskan living outside Reeds Spring, Missouri.
-He teaches English at College of the Ozarks and is working with his family to reforest a small patch of Ozark ridgetop with a food-producing perennial polyculture.
+Matt Miller is a native Nebraskan living outside Reeds Spring, Missouri and teaching English at College of the Ozarks.
 He writes reports from his garden and orchard at habitation.substack.com.
+An essay collection entitled Leaves of Healing is forthcoming from Belle Point Press in 2024.

 It is perhaps that personal search for contentment that makes this book a notable contribution to the literature on the American racial problem: Milliner’s “penitent Midwest regionalism” is first of all an attempt to heal within himself the disease and discontentment produced in those of us who have been told that what matters about us is that we are white.